DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/journal/week6.md

 # Securing Flask

-change the ports 443 and 80 to access only my ip.
+change the ports 443 and 80 to access only my ip and then test the api.
 ![Testing json](./assets/week6_46_JSONAfterSecuringFlask.PNG)